-- Understand general principles of cancer therapy - Gain knowledge about biomedical applications of nanotechnology in cancer prevention. - Understand the concept of cancer vaccine. - Understand the role of antioxidants and dietary fibre and yoga and meditation in cancer prevention.
+Understand general principles of cancer therapy (L2)

+- Gain knowledge about biomedical applications of nanotechnology in cancer prevention(L2). - Understand the concept of cancer vaccine(L3). - Understand the role of antioxidants and dietary fibre in cancer prevention(L3). - Understand the role of yoga and meditation in cancer prevention(L3).